yuto20222/Functional-Timer/README.md

 - You can check how many work session you have finished so far by clicking the button labelled "View Statistics"
 - You can reset just Timer by clicking the button labelled "Reset Timer"
 - You can stop Timer by clicking the button labelled "Stop Timer"
+- You can find the visual component after clicking the button labelled "Confirm Setting"